 Since then, more than 289 heart transplants have been performed at Baptist Health.
 Baptist Health continued its long history of heart milestones in 1999 when it introduced left ventricular assist devices (LVAD) to the state and in 2017 when Arkansas’ first Total Artificial Heart was implanted in a patient.

 The Baptist Health Heart Transplant Program is part of the Baptist Health Heart Failure and Transplant Institute.
-Based on the Baptist Health-Little Rock campus, the program provides a central location for patients who have had an organ transplant or are awaiting a transplant to be evaluated in the most timely and comfortable manner.
+Based on the Baptist Health Medical Center-Little Rock campus, the program provides a central location for patients who have had an organ transplant or are awaiting a transplant to be evaluated in the most timely and comfortable manner.

 Baptist Health has the only comprehensive heart failure management program in Arkansas that can offer patients Extracorporeal Membrane Oxygenation (ECMO), LVAD, Total Artificial Heart and heart transplant.
 The Institute is also one of the most comprehensive heart transplant centers in the country, earning recognition by Blue Cross Blue Shield as a Blue Distinction Center for adult heart transplants.